Frequently Asked Questions

 This, however, does not mean therapy is a "one size fits all" approach.
 There are always factors that contribute to a specific therapy being more or less effective for a particular client, similar to how different people respond differently to foods and medication.
 To assess which techniques will be the most helpful for you, ongoing monitoring and feedback regarding your progress will take place.

 How long is a typical course of therapy?

 The length of treatment varies greatly from person to person, and is largely determined by the extent of the difficulties you or your family are experiencing as well as identified goals for treatment.
 For fairly straightforward issues, therapy sessions may range from four to six months.
 For more complex and long standing difficulties or challenges, it may be necessary to dedicate more time to treatment.
 Collaborative feedback and evaluation will be an ongoing process throughout treatment to identify whether more or less time in therapy is needed.

 There are many manners in which people experience growth.
 Several common indicators of progress may include a reduction in symptoms of anxiety, depression, or other mental health difficulties, an improvement in the relationships between family members, an improvement in social and role (i.e., school or work) functioning, and greater self-awareness or insight.
 An ongoing process of collaborative monitoring and discussion of goals can help to assess the effectiveness of treatment.

 Do you take my insurance?

-Dr. Moshfegh does not participate in any insurance panels, however, she can provide you with a superbill at the end of the month to submit if you have an insurance plan that offers “out-of-network” coverage (usually a PPO plan).
-You may be able to submit the superbill you receive from Dr. Moshfegh for reimbursement.
+Dr. Moshfegh does not participate in any insurance panels, however, she can provide you with a “superbill” at the end of the month to submit if you have an insurance plan that offers “out-of-network” coverage (usually a PPO plan).
+You may then submit the superbill you receive from Dr. Moshfegh for reimbursement.
 Insurance providers typically reimburse 50-80% of session costs.
 Coverage varies widely, so please check with your provider via phone or online for specific coverage and rates of reimbursement.

 What are your fees?